-A new study, just published online by Psychological Science, shows that training adults in a loving-kindness-style “compassion meditation” actually makes them significantly more altruistic toward others.
+One study I found, published online by Psychological Science,shows that training adults in a loving-kindness-style “compassion meditation” actually makes them significantly more altruistic toward others.

-“We really wanted to show that compassion is a skill that you can work on, like exercise or learning a musical instrument,” says the study’s lead author, Helen Weng, who is a graduate student at the University of Wisconsin, Madison, where she’s affiliated with the Center for Investigating Healthy Minds.
+“We really wanted to show that compassion is a skill that you can work on, like exercise or learning a musical instrument,” says the study’s lead author, Helen Weng, who is now a clinical psychologist and neuroscientist at the University of California, San Francisco.

 In the study, Weng and her colleagues gave participants one of two trainings.
 In both trainings, the participants listened to a 30-minute audio recording on their own once a day for just two weeks.